AsherAhmed1/AsherAhmed1/README.md

 - 🌱 **Currently learning:** Expanding my knowledge in **Next.js** and **Data Science**.
 - 💼 **Currently working on:** Enhancing **web applications** with **AI models** and exploring **data-driven solutions**.
 - 📝 **Writing about:** **Web development**, **MERN Stack**, and **AI/ML**.
-- 🔬 **Research Paper:** I have authored two research papers one **Comparative Analysis of CNN, VGG-16, and LSTM in Facial Emotion Identification** and the second is **(Em-Powering Web Applications with Machine Learning: A Convergence Study)**
+- 🔬 **Research Paper:** I have authored two research papers one **(Comparative Analysis of CNN, VGG-16, and LSTM in Facial Emotion Identification) submitted to the journal** and the second is **(Em-Powering Web Applications with Machine Learning: A Convergence Study) work in progress**
 - 🎯 **Goal:** To contribute to the development of scalable, user-centric applications and be a part of innovative projects that merge technology and creativity.

 ---